Living with the money we have and shrinking our needs to fit what a budget allows is what most people think being “frugal” means.

 39. Energy drinks

-Energy drinks cost you a lot when you buy them from stores and can be a main contributor in increasing your grocery bill.
+Energy drinks cost you a lot when you buy them from stores and can be the main contributor to increasing your grocery bill.
 So, start preparing energy drinks at home.

 40. Soaps, shampoos, and lotions

 I won’t say you should completely stop buying these items.
-But what I would suggest is that you start mixing in some herbal ingredients to supplement usage and extend the lifetime of your hair and body products.
+But what I would suggest is that you start mixing in some herbal ingredients to supplement usage and extend your hair and body products’ lifetime.

 For example, you can add powdered roses and aloe vera gel to soaps and shampoos.
 They will enrich the quality, and cause you to need less of the product, thus allowing you to use them for a longer time.

 To fix your hair problems, like dandruff or dry strands, you can create homemade hair oils to use instead of buying branded hair oils off the market.
 The results will be far better, and it’s a method I can personally recommend since I stopped buying store brands and began making my own oils.

 You must know your hair type, but the process to prepare your own hair oil is really simple, and it will save you from repeatedly trying different seller products to find what works best for you.

 When you buy things like vegetables or fruits out of season, you will usually have to pay twice the amount you normally would, due to its seasonal availability.
 To stay away from excessive spending, only buy things that are in season, and this will help you to stay healthy, too.

 43. Home decorations